BroadbandForum/usp/docs/specification/index.md

 `string subscribed_topic`

 Required.
-A MQTT Topic where the USP Endpoint sending this Record can be reached (i.e. a MQTT Topic it is subscribed to).
+A MQTT Topic where the USP Endpoint sending this Record can be reached (i.e. a non-wildcarded MQTT Topic it is subscribed to).

 ##### STOMPConnectRecord fields